-Grantee shall comply with the provisions on this §10 if it becomes privy to confidential information in connection with its performance hereunder.
+Grantee shall comply with the provisions of this §10 if it becomes privy to confidential information in connection with its performance hereunder.
 Confidential information, includes, but is not necessarily limited to, state records, personnel records, and information concerning individuals.
-The State shall notify the Grantee in writing and notate any State records and information that are classified by the State as being "Confidential" and given to the Grantee in connection with its performance hereunder.
-The provisions of this Section 10 shall only apply to such notated records and information.

 A. Confidentiality